 Medically reviewed by Drugs.com.
-Last updated on Jun 12, 2020.
+Last updated on Mar 30, 2022.

-Angina is a type of chest pain caused by reduced blood flow to the heart.
-Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.
+Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart.
+Angina is a symptom of coronary artery disease.

 Although angina is relatively common, it can still be hard to distinguish from other types of chest pain, such as the discomfort of indigestion.
-If you have unexplained chest pain, seek medical attention right away.
+If you have unexplained chest pain, seek medical help right away.

-Other symptoms that you may have with angina include:
+Other symptoms of angina include:

 - Shortness of breath